beomwookang/het_pretrained/README.md

-# het_pretrained
+## SyncNAS Pretrained Models
-This is for sharing pretrained models of HeteroNetworkAdaptation
+This is for sharing pretrained models searched by SyncNAS